JSDiamond/Dataviz101/js/session8/README.md

 Using commandline tools, you can take conventional [shapefiles](https://en.wikipedia.org/wiki/Shapefile) and convert them into GeoJSON and then into TopoJSON.
 A good sorce for shapefiles is [Natural Earth](http://www.naturalearthdata.com/downloads/), which even let's you choose the level of resolution, so you can reduce file-size.

-A very good walk through on how to go from shapefiles to a map, is Mike Bostock's [Let's Make a Map](https://bost.ocks.org/mike/map/).
+A very good walk through on how to go from shapefiles to a map, is Mike Bostock's [Let's Make a Map](https://bost.ocks.org/mike/map/) or [Let's Make a Bubble Map](https://bost.ocks.org/mike/bubble-map/).

 Othrwise, you can find existing examples and use the associted json files.
 [Bostock's bl.ocks](http://bl.ocks.org/mbostock) has a wide array of map examples.
 Here's some links to the TopoJSON files he uses: